HeewoongNoh/DOSTransformer/README.md

-# Material Density of States Prediction via Multi-Modal Transformer
+# Density of States Prediction of Crystalline Materials via Prompt-based Multi-Modal Transformer

-The offical source code for Material Density of States Prediction via Multi-Modal Transformer
+The offical source code for Density of States Prediction of Crystalline Materials via Prompt-based Multi-Modal Transformer

 ### Overview
-The density of states (DOS) is a spectral property of materials, which provides fundamental insights on various characteristics of materials.
-In this paper, we propose to predict the density of states (DOS) by reflecting the nature of DOS: DOS determines the general distribution of states as a function of energy.
-Specifically, we integrate the heterogeneous information obtained from the crystal structure and the energies via multi-modal transformer, thereby modeling the complex relation- ships between the atoms in the crystal structure, and various energy levels.
-Exten- sive experiments on two types of DOS, i.e., phonon DOS and electron DOS, with various real-world scenarios demonstrate the superiority of DOSTransformer.
+The density of states (DOS) is a spectral property of crystalline materials, which provides fundamental insights into various characteristics of the materials.
+While previous works mainly focus on obtaining high-quality representations of crystalline materials for DOS prediction, we focus on predicting the DOS from the obtained representations by reflecting the nature of DOS: DOS determines the general distribution of states as a function of energy.
+That is, DOS is not solely determined by the crystalline material but also by the energy levels, which has been neglected in previous works.
+In this paper, we propose to integrate heterogeneous information obtained from the crystalline materials and the energies via a multimodal transformer, thereby modeling the complex relationships between the atoms in the crystalline materials and various energy levels for DOS prediction.
+Moreover, we propose to utilize prompts to guide the model to learn the crystal structural system-specific interactions between crystalline materials and energies.
+Extensive experiments on two types of DOS, i.e., Phonon DOS and Electron DOS, with various real-world scenarios demonstrate the superiority of DOSTransformer.

 ### Phonon DOS Prediction
 #### Dataset
 You can dowload phonon dataset in this [repository](https://github.com/ninarina12/phononDoS_tutorial)

 #### Run model
-Run `main_phDOS.py` for phonon DOS Prediction after downloading phonon dataset into `data/processed`
+Run `main_phDOS.py` for phonon DOS Prediction after downloading phonon DOS dataset into `data/processed`

 ### Electron DOS Prediction
 #### Dataset